openlibraryenvironment/edge-resource-sharing-message-services/README.md

 # Resource sharing message services

+Resource sharing services are a layer atop an enterprise message passing substrate.

+This library currently uses RabbitMQ as it's core interface into a message passing substrate.
-This project provides a service API to applications wishing to receive and send protocol messages using a variety of message passing protocols.
+This project provides a service API to applications wishing to receive (And announce to observers via the messaging substrate) and send (Via requests made on the messaging substrate) protocol messages using a variety of message passing protocols.
 The list of target protocols includes (But is not limited to)

 * ISO10161
+* ISO18626
 * GenericScript

 A core aim is to insulate appliactions from the specific details of each message passing substrate.